mittagessen/kraken/docs/training/rectrain.rst

 ---------------------

-Recognition training supports the XML formats described in the :ref:`data format <formats>` section, compiled binary dataset files created from XML files, and a legacy format of line strip images with separate transcription text files.
+Recognition training supports the XML formats described in the :ref:`data format <ketos_format>` section, compiled binary dataset files created from XML files, and a legacy format of line strip images with separate transcription text files.
 For performance reasons it is recommended to use binary datasets whenever possible.